 Get those green thumbs in the dirt and keep your garden colorful even in the fall.
 And don't forget those yummy vegetables you can plant in autumn too.

 Plant colorful fall flowers that will brighten up your garden that includes chrysanthemums, ornamental kale and annuals like pansies, marigolds, and snapdragons.
 On the veggie side, plant a garden with the kids in the fall that will give your family fresh beets, broccoli, cabbage, carrots, and peas.Continue to 6 of 10 below.

 Hit the Fall Festivals

 Celebrate the new season by taking in a fall festival.
 Many cities have seasonal festivals that not only center around Halloween but also the change of colors and the cooler temperatures.
-These family-friendly fall activities typically feature festival games, arts and crafts for the kids, music and food.
+These family-friendly fall activities typically feature festival games, crafts for the kids, music, and food.

 07 of 10